Master Moisturizing: Combination Skin Tutorial

 Foxtale

-**Oil-free moisturiser** options are brilliant for combination skin because they provide hydration without adding extra oils to already oily areas.
+**Oil-free moisturiser** options are worth trying for combination skin because they provide hydration without adding extra oils to already oily areas.
 However, don't assume oil-free means less effective—many contain powerful humectants and hydrating ingredients that work just as well as traditional creams.

 Dual-Action Hydration Solutions